 MHProNews Q&A with Danny Ghorbani

+The following is a reprint of a popular new periodic series of questions and answers (Q&A) published by MHProNews.
 The series aims to set key industry issues in its proper historic and factual context.
 MHProNews asked Danny Ghorbani to participate due to his unique and award winning 50-year history in manufactured housing.

 – Danny Ghorbani

 Danny Ghorbani is the former President and CEO of MHARR and the current Senior Advisor to the Association.

 MHProNews Q & A with Danny Ghorbani Using MHARR’S White Paper to Evaluate the Veracity of MHI’s Public Relations Activities

 To be frank, I don’t particularly seek to read anything published by MHI.
 That being said, though, one can’t help but notice the tactics that MHI employs to saturate the industry with its braggadocious material.
 Here’s how the scheme works.
 MHI publishes a “fluff” news item and that is exposure number one.
 Then trusting state associations take that “fluff” and publish it in their own newsletters to provide exposure number two.
 And if a state association has local chapters (which many do), those chapters may publish the same material, or forward it to their members, and that is exposure number three.
 Then the same content is typically used for discussion at their assorted meetings, seminars, conferences, “congresses” and parties (just to name a few) and before you know it, the “fluff” piece and its contents are widely circulated.